anoop3495/STL/README.md

 1. C++
 2. Design Patterns
 3. Solid Principles
+4. Google unit tests

-Every sub directory has its own Cmake list, you could do the following:
+Every sub directory has its own Cmake list and a make CMakeList is present to execute all subdirectories.
+In order to build the repository, you could do the following:

 For eg:

-1. cd DesignPatterns
-2. mkdir build
+1. mkdir build
-3. cd build
+2. cd build
-4. cmake ..
+3. cmake ..
-5. make
+4. make

 # References